ClusterCost/clustercost-dashboard/README.md

 The Vite dev server proxies API calls to `localhost:8080`.
 When you run `npm run build`, the generated assets are automatically copied into `internal/static/dist` so the Go binary can embed the latest frontend.

+### Agent API

+The dashboard polls each configured agent via the `/agent/v1/*` endpoints for health & cost data.
+Review [AGENTS.md](./AGENTS.md) for payload details and tips on running agents locally.

 ### Docker

 ```bash